robinrodricks/FluentFTP/README.md

 - **MoveFile**() - Moves a file from one directory to another on the server.
 The destination file is deleted before moving if `FtpExists.Overwrite` is used.
 Only throws exceptions for critical errors.

 - **Rename**() - Renames the file/directory on the server.
 Low level method that should NOT be used in most cases.
 Prefer `MoveFile()` and `MoveDirectory()`.
-Throws exceptions if the file does not exist, or if the destination file already exists.
+Throws exceptions if the source does not exist, or if the destination already exists.

 - **GetModifiedTime**() - Gets the last modified date/time of the file or folder.